AdobeDocs/dev-site/src/pages/noaccess.md

 ---
 title: No access at this time.
-description: Sorry, you don't have access to this Private Beta page.
+description: Sorry, you don't have access to the requested page.
 ---

 <Hero slots="heading, text, buttons" variant="fullwidth" theme="lightest"/>

 # No access at this time.

-Sorry, you don't have access to this Private Beta page.
+Sorry, you don't have access to the requested page.

 * [Go to homepage](https://developer.adobe.com)